Chixpy/CHXPas/SDL2/NOCT/CTTest/CT.md

 or Pascal friendly.
 The main changes are:

   - Show/Draw methods in classes are moved to main OnDraw call.
-  - No Garbage Collector, so reserved dinamicmemory and objects are freed.
+  - No Garbage Collector, so reserved dynamic memory and objects are freed.

 Maybe some day a better "Pascalized" version of the programs and the classes will be done and ucSDL2Engine will evolve.